objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/custom-viewdata/index.markdown

                                ViewDataProvider=typeof(ErrorViewDataProvider))]
 ```

-  Now, we need to define a contract for ViewDataProvider.
+  Now, we need to define a contract for the ViewDataProvider.
 As Filter has in its hand: ErrorContext, and the default model it creates.
 Lets make them available to our custom view data provider.
 Let's define the signature,as shown below.

 ``` csharp contract